aiden-wenzel/EECS_280_Lecture_Notes/lec_1_machine_model.md

 int main() {
     int a = 2; // a initialized to 2
     int b = 7; // b initialized to 7
-    void swap(a, b); // COPIES of a and b are passed into function }
+    swap(a, b); // COPIES of a and b are passed into function }
 ```